 find links to his publications in this

 Christopher, Yotam Margalit, Neil Malhotra, and Matthew Levendusky.
-In press.
+2018.
 "The Economic Consequences of Partisanship in a

 Gregory A., and Neil Malhotra.
 2017.
 "Political Homphily in Social

 Relationships: Evidence from Online Dating Behavior."
 Journal of Politics.
 79(1): 269-283.Kuo,

 Alexander, Neil Malhotra, and Cecilia Hyunjung Mo.
 2017.
 "Social

 Exclusion and Political Identity: The Case of Asian American

 Levendusky, Matthew, and Neil Malhotra.
 2016.
 "Does Media Coverage of Partisan Polarization Affect Political Attitudes?"
 Political Communication.
 33(2): 283-301.

 Levendusky, Matthew, and Neil Malhotra.
 2016. "(Mis)perceptions of Partisan Polarization in the American Public."
 Public Opinion Quarterly.
 80(S1): 378-391.

 Christian R., Neil Malhotra, and Robert P. Van Houweling.
 2015.